 Winger/Striker, Portugal & Man Utd/Real Madrid, 2000s/10s

 A modern day great that sits comfortably alongside past legends.
 Ronaldo was signed at 18 by Manchester United after impressing in a pre-season friendly and would go on to inspire the club to three league titles and a European Cup win in 2008.
 Always an exciting dribbler gifted with pace, United transformed him from an out-and-out winger to a more complete player that drifted infield and scored a phenomenal number and range of goals.
 He is also a great free-kick and penalty taker.
 After moving to Real Madrid he would continue his astonishing goal record, despite mostly starting from wide positions, and he continues to perform with remarkable consistency.
 Becoming the key player in a great side he lit up La Liga with a personal rivalry with Lionel Messi, leading his club to a tenth European Cup win in 2014.
-It is his misfortunate to share the stage with the slightly superior Messi but Ronaldo is still one of a select number of players to win the European Cup three times (once with Manchester United).
+It is his misfortunate to share the stage with the slightly superior Messi but Ronaldo is still one of a select number of players to win the Ballon d'Or three times (once with Manchester United).
 He may be more comfortable in the limelight, and perhaps driven by egotism, but he has always matched his talent with great dedication and won the respect and admiration of his teammates.
 Now surely Portugal’s greatest ever player, Ronaldo has played in three World Cups but unfortunately disappointed in all of them, otherwise he would have been higher in this list.

 Part of a great team: Man Utd 1999-2009